lsz7575/PluralCrypt/README.md

 # PluralCrypt

-A tool for decrypting Pluralsight videos downloaded from the Pluralsight Offline Player.
+A GUI tool for decrypting Pluralsight videos downloaded from the Pluralsight Offline Player

-This is a fork of https://github.com/mrvogiacu/Decrypt-PluralSight-Videos-GUI.
+This application is a fork of https://github.com/mrvogiacu/Decrypt-PluralSight-Videos-GUI.

-# Getting Started
+## Prerequisites

 * This tool requires .Net Core `3.1`.

-# Installing
+## Installation

-* Download the latest binary from [here](https://github.com/sitiom/PluralCrypt/releases/latest).
+* Download the latest release from [here](https://github.com/sitiom/PluralCrypt/releases/latest).
 * Extract the zip file in a folder and run the executable.

-# How to use
+## Usage

 1. Select the course path and DB file.
-Default Pluralsight path is `%LOCALAPPDATA%\AppData\Local\Pluralsight\courses`.
+Default Pluralsight path is `%LOCALAPPDATA%\Pluralsight\courses`.
 2. After selecting the output path, select `Read course`.
 3. Select the courses to decrypt or press the `Select all` button.
 4. After selecting your preferred options, `Run` and wait for the decryption process to finish.

 **Notes:**
-+ Please don't remove the course from POP before decrypt.
++ Please don't remove the course from Pluralsight Offine Player before decrypting.
 You can check the Delete checkbox to remove the course after the course decrypted.
-+ You can delete all courses by selecting all courses, checking the `Delete` checkbox only, `Run`.
++ You can just delete courses by checking the `Delete` before running.
-+ Some courses don't have subtitles, so the subtitle file will not be generated.
++ Some courses don't have subtitles.

-# Author
+## Author

 - sitiom
 - Hieu Phan
-- Loc Nguyen.
+- Loc Nguyen

-# Copyright ©
+## Copyright ©

-- This software is freeware and open source.
-It is only intended for personal or educational use.
+- This software is freeware and open source and is only intended for personal or educational use.